trychlos/pwix-modal/README.md

     - `mdButtons`

-        The buttons to be displayed in the standard footer, as a string or an array of strings.
+        The buttons to be displayed in the standard footer, as a string, an object or an array of strings or objects.

-        Default is have at least one `OK` button.
+        Default is to have one `OK` button.

+        See also `Modal.setButtons()` method for the syntax of this data.

     - `mdClasses`